 To make it easier for all concealed carriers, the USCCA has a handy CCW State-to-State Reciprocity tool that shows you, based on the state you hold a concealed carry permit in, which states you can carry in.

 So, if you hold a Kansas concealed carry permit but do not have any non-resident permits from other states, the good news is, you can still carry concealed on your rafting trip to Colorado.
 This is one of the states that honors Kansas permits.
-Other states that will honor your Kansas permit include Nebraska, Oklahoma and Texas as well as several others.
-However, there are some states that won’t honor your Kansas permit, including Wyoming and Washington.
-States such as these, however, will let you carry concealed if you have a non-resident permit for that state.
+Other states that will honor your Kansas permit include Nebraska, Utah and Texas as well as several others.
+However, there are some states that won’t honor your Kansas permit, including Delaware.

 But it’s important to note that some states absolutely do not honor any out-of-state concealed carry permits.
 Those include Hawaii, California, Oregon, New York, Maryland, and Washington, DC.
 On the other hand, the state of Alaska allows anyone that can legally own a gun to carry concealed without a permit in the state.